 - INP (Interaction to Next Paint)

-These are shown in the Core Web Vitals report inside Google Search Console, using real user data.
+These can be viewed using real user data in the Core Web Vitals report in the Google Search Console.

-Tools like PageSpeed Insights go a step further by showing supporting metrics like FCP, TBT, and Speed Index — these help you understand and improve the core metrics more effectively.
+Other tools, like PageSpeed Insights, take this a step further by also showing FCP, TBT, and Speed Index, which help you understand and make improvements to the core metrics.

 - First Contentful Paint (FCP)